-Tip #7 How to plan your garden visit-
+Tip #7 Plan your garden visit.

 If you desire to see the whole garden visit it clockwise, pausing for lunch at the pond with the boats at the end.
 Be sure to hold onto your ticket because you leave the garden to access the restaurants.
 Reentering is very easy, no queue.
-When you reach 12 o’clock again back at the Chateau you can jump onto the Petit Train for a few Euros.
+When you reach 12 o’clock again back at the Chateau, you can jump onto the Petit Train for a few Euros.
 You can take that to the houses at the bottom of the hill.

-Tip #8 Be sure to visit the Queen’s Hamlet.
+Tip #8 Be Sure to Visit the Queen’s Hamlet.

 Get off the train at Marie Antoinette’s estate Petite Trianon.
-Here she would relax with her girlfriend’s while at Versailles.
+Here she would relax with her girlfriends while at Versailles.
 Take a quick house tour then head out into her gardens.

 I am a nature girl and always need some to feel peace.
 The most at ease I felt in Paris was here.
-These gardens are unstructured, with winding dirt paths, flowers and birds chirping.
-You will still find sculptures, including Cupid who will perhaps bring you love if you rub his foot…
+These gardens are unstructured, with winding dirt paths, flowers, and birds chirping.
+You will still find sculptures, including Cupid, who will perhaps bring you love if you rub his foot.

-Set near the back of the gardens is the Queen’s Hamlet a group of cottages set among vegetable gardens and ponds.
-It is magical and my favorite part of Versailles!
+Set near the back of the gardens is the Queen’s Hamlet, a group of cottages set among vegetable gardens and ponds.
+It is magical, and my favorite part of Versailles!
 They also sell some delicious blood orange juice by the pond where hordes of fish congregate.